What is a Bridge?

 A bridge can lose its support if the surrounding teeth or jawbone holding the bridge are damaged by dental disease.
 Follow these tips for good oral health:

-- Brush twice a day and floss or use an interdental cleaner.
-Interdental cleaners are specially shaped brushes or rubber, plastic or wooden devices.
-Brushing and cleaning between the teeth helps remove plaque, a sticky film of bacteria.
-Clean between your teeth and under the bridge.
+• Brush twice a day and floss or use another between-the-teeth cleaner.
+Brushing and cleaning between the teeth helps remove plaque, a sticky film containing bacteria.
+Always clean between your teeth and under the bridge.
+There are many kinds of flossers, picks or little brushes-ask your dentist what type will work well with your bridge.

-- See your dentist regularly for check-ups and professional cleanings.
+• See your dentist regularly for exams and professional cleanings.

-- Look for oral care products that have the ADA Seal of Acceptance.
-Products that display the Seal have met the American Dental Association’s Council on Scientific Affairs criteria for safety and effectiveness.
+• Look for oral care products that have the ADA Seal of Acceptance.
+Products that display the Seal have met the American Dental Association’s standards for safety and effectiveness.